-The teacher can read the paragraphs to the learners while they follow in their books.
+The teacher can read the paragraphs to the learners while they follow in their books and work on the tasks.

 Learners can fill in the missing letters onto the Profile of a Cashew.

 The teacher shows an example of a plant to the learners and they identify the leaves, branches, trunk and roots.